cloreceh/BlogPost/README.md

-# Static HTML Boilerplate
+# Simple Blog post site
-Basic HTML, CSS, and JavaScript setup for a simple website.
+Simple website with a blog post